ably/specification/specifications/features.md

   - `(BO2a)` Publishing messages against one or more channels with one or more messages
     - `(B02a1)` Functions should be provided to pass either an array or a single object for both Message and Channel
   - `(BO2b)` Retrieving the presence data for one or more channels
-- `(BO3)` When all passed arrays contain a single object, the underlying request is functionally identical to it's non-batch equivalent, but the returned result should be a `BatchResponse` object.
+- `(BO3)` When all passed arrays contain a single object, the underlying request is functionally identical to its non-batch equivalent, but the returned result should be a `BatchResponse` object.

 ## Realtime client library features {#realtime}